JTarball/hyroxwebsite/site/content/post/tips-and-tricks-per-station.md

 **Technique Tips:**

 * Don't be scared to go your tip toes if you are not the tallest person
-* Take after a few pulls to get the cable going before doing your first stroke (1/4, 1/2 length...)
+* Take a few pulls to get the cable going before doing your first stroke (1/4, 1/2 length...)
 * Keep your arm bent (especially at the top of the exercise) as it will be strong
 * You need to spend significiant time to get efficient and good at the movement